-The school day begins at 7:38 a.m. and students are dismissed at 2:38 p.m. each day.
+The school day begins at 7:45 a.m. and students are dismissed at 2:45 p.m. each day.
 The following rules shall apply, and failure to abide by the rules may result in discipline:

 - Hats and bandanas shall not be worn in the building.
-Any hat brought to school shall be removed before entering. - Students shall not run, talk loudly, or yell in the hallways nor shall they push, shove, or hit others. - Students shall not write on walls, desks, or deface or destroy school property. - Chewing of gum is not permitted in the school building. - Skateboards are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school.
+Any hat brought to school shall be removed before entering. - Students shall not run, talk loudly, or yell in the hallways nor shall they push, shove, or hit others - Students shall not write on walls, desks, or deface or destroy school property. - Skateboards, roller blades, and shoes with wheels are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school. - All persons must, upon request, identify themselves to school personnel in the building, on school grounds, or at school-sponsored events. - Students should arrive no sooner than 7:00am, and must leave school premises by 3:00pm, unless under the direct supervision of a teacher, coach, or administrator. - Water is permitted in the hallways, but it must be in a sealable, plastic container.